-As at 30 June 2022, the carrying amount of trade receivables of the Group was RM608,926,000, as disclosed in Note 10 to the financial statements.
+As at 30 June 2021, the net carrying amount of trade receivables of the Group was RM446,445,000, as disclosed in Note 10 to the financial statements.

-We determined this to be key audit matter because it requires management to exercise significant judgement in assessing expected credit losses, including determining the probability of default by trade receivables and appropriate forward-looking information.
+We determined this to be key audit matter because it requires management to exercise significant judgement in assessing expected credit losses, including determining the probability of default by trade receivables and appropriate forward-looking information, incorporating the impact of the COVID-19 pandemic.